 Transactions in foreign currencies are translated at the foreign exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the balance sheet date are translated to Australian dollars at the foreign exchange rate ruling at that date.
 Foreign exchange differences arising on translation are recognised in the income statement.
 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
+Non-monetary assets and liabilities denominated in foreign currency are translated using the exchange rate at the date of the transaction.
 Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to Australian dollars at foreign exchange rates ruling at the dates the fair value was determined.

-c) Interest income and expense
+c) Interest Income and Expense

-Interest income and expense for all interest-bearing financial instruments, except those classified as held-for-trading or designated at fair value, are recognised in 'Interest income' and 'Interest expense' in the Income Statement using the effective interest rates of the financial assets or financial liabilities to which they relate.
+Interest income and expense for all interest-bearing financial instruments, except those classified as held-for-trading or designated at fair value, are recognised in 'Interest income' and 'Interest expense' in the Income Statement using the effective interest rate method.
+The effective interest rate method is a way of calculating the amortised cost of a financial asset or a financial liability (or groups of financial assets or financial liabilities) and of allocating the interest income or interest expense over the relevant period.

-The effective interest rate is the rate that discounts estimated future cash payments or receipts through the expected life of the financial asset or financial liability or, where appropriate, a shorter period, to the net carrying amount of the financial asset or financial liability.
-When calculating the effective interest rate, the consolidated entity estimates cash flows considering all contractual terms of the financial instrument but not future credit losses.
-The calculation includes all amounts paid or received by the consolidated entity that are an integral part of the effective interest rate, including transaction costs and all other premiums or discounts.
+The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or, where appropriate, a shorter period, to the net carrying amount of the financial asset or financial liability.